gradle/gradle/design-docs/build-initialisation.md

 # Story: Create a Java library project from scratch

-This story adds the ability to create a Java library project by running `gradle setupBuild` in an empty directory:
+This story adds the ability to create a Java library project by running `gradle init` in an empty directory:

-* Add a `--type` command-line option to `setupBuild`.
+* Add a `--type` command-line option to `init`.
 * When `type` is `java-library` then:
     * Ignore any existing POM.
     * Skip generation if any build or settings files already exist.